Bremen Airport: Facilities

 The airport consists of one main passenger terminal building, split into sections Terminal 1, 2 and 3 that features several shops, restaurants and service facilities as well five aircraft stands equipped with jet bridges and some additional stands for mid-sized aircraft on the apron.
 The main building contains the check-in counters 5–19 and 21–38.
 Ryanair uses another more basic facility to the west of the main terminal called Terminal E which only features walk-boarding and features the check-in counters 1E-4E.

+The former Focke-Wulf site is now an Airbus manufacturing plant located adjacent to the airport and served by Airbus Beluga flights.
+It manufactures aircraft flaps and works on A350 wings.
+Airbus Defence and Space has built spacecraft including the Columbus ISS module, Automated Transfer Vehicle and European Service Module there.

 The Bremenhalle inside the airport hosts a small aviation and space exploration museum, displaying the Junkers W33 Bremen and the first Spacelab module.

 Bremen airport is the home airport of the Alfred Wegener Institute for Polar and Marine Research (AWI) two Basler BT-67 research aircraft Polar 5 and Polar 6.
 The AWI fleet was relocated to Bremen after Bremerhaven Airport was closed in 2016.